RHEcosystemAppEng/SaaSi/replica-builder/install-builder/README.md

   # This creates an installer package named APP
   name: APP
   namespaces:
   - name: NS1
     # No default values are generated for each of the following mandatory params
     mandatory-params:
-        configMaps:
-          # Paramaters are given as a list of ConfigMap name and key values
+    # Provide the name of one of the exported ConfigMaps
-          - name: MAP-1
+    - configMap: MAP-1
-            param: PARAM-1
-          - name: "..."
-            param: "..."
-          - name: MAP-M
-            param: PARAM-N
-        secrets:
+      params:
-          # Paramaters are given as a list of Secret name and key values
+      # Paramaters are given as a list of key names
-          - name: SECRET-1
-            param: PARAM-1
+      - PARAM-1
-          - name: "..."
+      - "..."
-            param: "..."
-          - name: SECRET-M
-            param: PARAM-N
+      - PARAM-N
 ```

 ## Running the builder